---

 | 2 | `SENDER` mode | Execute frame as `sender` |

-Bit positions in this specification are zero-based, with the least significant bit numbered `0`.
+The `flags` field configures additional execution constraints.
+Bit positions are zero-based, with the least significant bit numbered `0`.

 | Flag bits | Meaning | Valid with |